While You Wait

 We know how overwhelming an eating disorder diagnosis can be for families and friends.
 The terminology.
 The process.
 The uncertainties.
 Share an evening with us to learn about eating disorders, our personalized treatment programs, and the path to recovery.
 Our knowledgeable staff at The Emily Program answer common concerns of families and friends facing eating disorder issues for the first time.
 You’ll leave with valuable resources and a better understanding of this serious mental health issue.
 We recommend family and friends who are new to eating disorders attend this session at least once before joining a Friends and Family Session for a better experience in the group.

-Virtual Event: Eating Disorders 101, Hosted by Hannah Kirby MS, RD, CD, Dietitian at our Seattle outpatient location: 2nd Thursday of the month, 6–7pm PT.
+Virtual Event: Eating Disorders 101, Hosted by Madeleine Manders, Therapist at our Seattle outpatient location: 2nd Thursday of the month, 6–7pm PT, 8-9pm CT, 9-10pm ET.

 Friends and Family Sessions